MarfredBarrera/cse15l-lab-reports/index.md

 residents, who can access free legal aid locally from West Texas Legal Services. programs are the working poor, who don't qualify for free legal
-[cs15lsp23qz@ieng6-201]:Media:458$ grep -i "LEGAL" Helping_Hands.txt
-Legal assistance for battered women is hard to come by.
-But it residents, who can access free legal aid locally from West Texas Legal Services. programs are the working poor, who don't qualify for free legal
 ```
 You can see that the pattern ```grep``` is looking for is "LEGAL".
 The exact string "LEGAL" does not show up in a grep search without -i, but all uses of "LEGAL" in the file Helping_Hands.txt are shown with ```grep -i```